 BJP deploys over 1,500 of its workers on Delhi polling day

-New Delhi, Feb 08: The Bharatiya Janata Party has deployed over 1,500 of its party workers in each assembly constituency.
+New Delhi, Feb 08: The Bharatiya Janata Party (BJP) has deployed over 1,500 of its party workers in each assembly constituency.
 This has been done to ensure that the party wins by a huge margin.

 Union Home Minister, Amit Shah had said on Friday that the party would win over 45 seats in the 70 member Delhi Assembly.
-The party is banking heavily on the rural, upper middle class and middle class voters.
+The party is banking heavily on the rural, upper-middle-class and middle-class voters.

 Our leaders have conducted rallies on a large scale.
 I myself undertook 74 rallies and public meetings.
 We have been able to expose the Aam Admi Party, Delhi BJP chief, Manoj Tiwari said.